aJimenez19037/my-coe332-hws/homework07/README.md

 **aoj19037-test-redis-pvc.yml**: creates a persistant volume claim for Redis data **aoj19037-test-redis-deployment.yml**: creates deployment for Redis database **aoj19037-test-redis-service.yml**: creates Redis service which allows us to have a persistent IP address to use to talk to Redis.
-**aoj19037-test-flask-deployment.yml**: creates a deployment for gene_api image from dockerhub **aoj19037-test-flask-service.yml**: creates Flask service which allows us to have a persistent IP address to use to talk to Flask and run our curl commands
+**aoj19037-test-flask-deployment.yml**: creates a deployment for gene_api image from dockerhub.
+**aoj19037-test-flask-service.yml**: creates Flask service which allows us to have a persistent IP address to use to talk to Flask and run our curl commands
 **deployment-python-debug.yml**: creates a deployment for debugging